 Learn what you can do to enhance your security, and what to do when the unexpected happens.

-Home invasions occur on average nearly every 3 minutes in Canada.
-It takes a lifetime to build a home for yourself and your family, but it only takes moments for a criminal to destroy those years of hard work.
-Let us help you prevent and secure against home invasion and robbery.
+According to the Crime Statistics break-ins occur on average nearly every 90 seconds in Canada.
+It takes a lifetime to build a home for yourself and your family and it only takes moments for a criminal to destroy those years of hard work.
+Let us help you deter and secure your possessions against being burglarized.

 While our original goal was to protect Ottawa families from crime, Accurate Security is equally focused on home safety.
 Our home security systems offer features including fire and smoke alarms, flood alarms, carbon monoxide detection alarms, and more.